jschauss/SystemC/README.md

 docker build -t systemc .
 ```

-To test the examples, build and run the respective docker containers in its folders.
+Testing the examples: Build and run the respective docker containers in its folders.